Treatment

 To control the cancer for as long as possible

 Unfortunately, chemotherapy doesn't help everyone with pancreatic cancer.
-Some people will feel better with treatment and some may live longer.
-But some people having chemotherapy won't get much benefit at all.
-You might want to consider the benefits and disadvantages of treatment before deciding whether to have it.
-Your doctor and specialist nurse will talk to you about this.
+Some people feel better with treatment and some may live longer.
+But other people do not get much benefit.
+Your doctor and specialist nurse talk with you about the benefits and disadvantages before you decide whether to have it.

 If the cancer comes back after treatment or continues to grow with treatment

-You might be able to have a different treatment if the first treatment isn’t working or the side effects are too bad.
+If your first treatment isn’t working or the side effects are too bad, you might be able to have a different treatment.
 This is called second line treatment.
-Your doctor will discuss with you what options are available to you in this situation.
+Your doctor will talk with you about the options if this happens.

-For people who are fit, you are most likely to have a drug combination called FOLFIRINOX.
+If you are generally fit and well, you are most likely to have a drug combination called FOLFIRINOX.
 FOLFIRINOX is made up of the chemotherapy drugs:

 • fluorouracil (5FU)